 The future may be different.
-The possibility of so-called hyperlocal forecasts, detailed down to areas as narrow as your neighborhood corner, or even your front door, was one of the many future weather topics discussed at the January 2020 meeting of the American Meteorological Society in Boston.
+Hyperlocal forecasts, detailed down to areas as narrow as your neighborhood corner, or even your front door, might make significant advances with the help of artificial intelligence and machine learning.

 “People don’t go on a run through their town; they run through their neighborhood,” said Matt Taylor, a meteorologist with Raytheon Intelligence & Space, a Raytheon Technologies business.
 “A weather forecast is kind of like a handshake, so if your app tells you it’s snowing outside, but it’s not, then you lack trust in it and you don’t feel inclined to use it and you don’t believe it.”

-One Raytheon Technologies project is trying to use machine learning to shorten the time it takes to predict tornadoes.
+One Raytheon Intelligence & Space project is trying to use machine learning to shorten the time it takes to predict tornadoes.
 Using massive amounts of data, including radar data, geography and other factors, researchers believe they could help meteorologists warn the public of tornado formations much more quickly.

-Raytheon Technologies is working with a company to investigate crowdsourcing data from smartphones, cell towers, cars, buildings and Internet-of-Things devices to create a very accurate, hyperlocal forecast.
+Raytheon Intelligence & Space is working with a company to investigate crowdsourcing data from smartphones, cell towers, cars, buildings and Internet-of-Things devices to create a very accurate, hyperlocal forecast.

 A small radar called Skyler could help bring about hyperlocal forecasting.
 Instead of one, massive radar installation, it consists of smaller, one-meter square Active Electronically Scanned Array, or AESA, software-defined radar units.

-It gives “you highly localized information like ground fog or flash-flooding in remote or urban locations; things that today’s radars can’t do,” said Michael Dubois, Raytheon Technologies’ Skyler lead.
+It gives “you highly localized information like ground fog or flash-flooding in remote or urban locations; things that today’s radars can’t do,” said Michael Dubois, Raytheon Intelligence & Space Skyler lead.

 Another internal research and development program the company is investigating correlates weather warnings by the National Weather Service and broadcasters and the resulting public actions.
 It's using data from social media posts and traffic cameras in the affected areas to see if and when people evacuate, take shelter or ignore the warnings.

-Raytheon Technologies already provides advanced forecasting technologies, including the Advanced Weather Interactive Processing System, or AWIPS.
+Raytheon Intelligence & Space already provides advanced forecasting technologies, including the Advanced Weather Interactive Processing System, or AWIPS.
 It helps NOAA's National Weather Service issue forecasts, watches and warnings hours or even days before storms cross the horizon.

 Forecasters at more than 100 NWS offices and centers nationwide use AWIPS hardware and software to monitor, organize, visualize and distribute weather data from thousands of sensors and sources, view high-detail charts, graphs and maps and issue weather forecasts, watches and warnings.

-“Meteorologists have a myriad of data sources to consider when making forecasts,” said Shawn Miller, Raytheon Technologies civil space and weather technical director.
+“Meteorologists have a myriad of data sources to consider when making forecasts,” said Shawn Miller, Raytheon Intelligence & Space civil space and weather technical director.
 “Wind speed, air pressure and temperature are familiar to most people, but detailed radar data, infrared satellite images and hydrological river data can be as important.”